Beware Of These Common Walmart Scams

 If you click on the link, the scammers will ask you to complete a form that steals your sensitive information or even to wire them money in order to “reserve” a government stimulus check.

-7. Setting up fraudulent Walmart gift card “balance-checking” websites
+9. Setting up fraudulent Walmart gift card “balance-checking” websites

-8. Sending fake Walmart.com password-reset emails
+10. Sending fake Walmart.com password reset emails

+With more people shopping on Walmart online, scammers have started targeting them with fake password-reset emails.
 In this scam, you receive an email claiming your Walmart.com account has been hacked and that you need to reset your account and password.